ImAnshuJoshi/Un-Fold/readme.md

 Blogging website for webkriti.

-- Users can create their un-fold account or can directly sign in if they already have the account made .
+- Users can create their un-fold account or can directly sign in if they already have an account  .

-- Then the user will be directed to home page , and he/she can see all the latest blogs , and all the blogs by the users he/user follow and can bookmark the blog which he can refer later from his profile.
+- Then the users will be directed to home page , and they can see all the latest blogs , and all the blogs by the users they follow.

-- Other user can search the blog by its title or tag , and also the user by his/her name .
+- Users can search for blogs by title and also search for other users by their names.

-- The user can open the blog , read it , like and give review on the blog .
+- Users can open blogs, read , like and give review on them.

 - In the same page , he/she can see otherblogs by the same user .

-- User can open other users profile and can FOLLOW or UNFOLLOW him/her , can see whom he/she is following and his/her followers .
+- Users can open any users' profile and can FOLLOW or UNFOLLOW them.
+They can also see users that they follow as well as their followers .

-- In the same page , he can see all his/her blogs .
+- In the profile page , all blogs by the user are also visible.

-- User can compose his/her blog where and choose on which category he/she wants to write .
+- Users can compose their own blog and choose categories related to the blog.
 The blog can be formatted with various tools present in the text-editor , links , images can also be added to the blog.
 Later the blogs can also be edited .

-- User can also edit his/her profile whenever he wants to.
+- Users can also edit their profile whenever they desire from the profile page.

+- Users can bookmark any blog that they like from any page so as to get quick access to them in their profile page.

 # Screen shots